We partner with Addaction to lead UK's first licenced drug checking service

 This is about saving lives.
 We know people take drugs.
 We don’t have to condone it but nor should we judge people or bury our heads in the sand.
 It’s our job to do whatever we can to help people make informed choices about the risks they’re taking.
 Checking the content of drugs is a sensible and progressive way to do that.
 If people know what’s in something, they can be better informed about the potential harm of taking it.

-We’re excited to be working in partnership with colleagues at the University of Hertfordshire and hugely grateful to the Home Office for granting the licence and to The Loop for their help in training staff for this project.
+We’re excited to be working in partnership with colleagues at the University of Hertfordshire and hugely grateful to the Home Office for granting the license and to The Loop for their help in training staff for this project.

 The work done by The Loop already shows that people who have had substances tested often then decide not to take them, or take less than planned, resulting in less health issues and more information entering the national network of drug alerts.